Sallazarr/Sallazarr/README.md

 Web Developer
 -------------

-I'm currently studying at QI Faculdades & Escola Técnica and OneBitCode.
-I primarily want to be a Frontend developer, but I want to specialize further and become a Fullstack developer.
+I'm currently studying at QI Faculdades & Escola Técnica, Alura, Geração Caldeira and OneBitCode.
+I love FrontEnd and BackEnd, so, i want to specialize further and become a Fullstack developer.

 *   🌍  I'm based in Porto Alegre
 *   ✉️  You can contact me at [henriquesalazards16@hotmail.com](mailto:henriquesalazards16@hotmail.com )